-The Chicago area is host to more than a thousand species of mushrooms and mushroomlike fungi—beneficial, symbiotic organisms, critical to the survival of our forests and grasslands.
+The Chicago area is host to more than a thousand species of mushrooms and mushroom like fungi—beneficial, symbiotic organisms, critical to the survival of our forests and grasslands.
 Some are edible, while others are toxic to humans.
-Yet, like native plants and animals, fungi are threatened by land use changes and pollution.
-Why should we care about fungi?
+Yet, like native plants and animals, fungi are threatened by land use change, pollution, and climate change.

 Meet a Major Multitasker

-- Ever wonder why some mushrooms (e.g., truffles, chanterelles, and morels) are so expensive—as much as $100,000 per pound?
+$ fungi: Ever wonder why some mushrooms (e.g., truffles, chanterelles, and morels) are so expensive—as much as several thousand dollars per pound?
 It is very difficult, if not impossible, to cultivate these fungi.
 So, each mushroom relies on the intricate symbiotic relationship between tree and fungus, plus soil and weather conditions.
 And, since they are found underground, they must be sniffed out by a trained dog or pig and picked by hand.

-- Imagine a world without bread, wine, and pizza—all made possible because of friendly fungi.
+Fungi food: Imagine a world without beer, bread, wine, miso soup, pizza and even soy sauce—all made possible because of friendly fungi.

-- Some types of fungi—penicillin, many antibiotics, and cyclosporins (infection fighters)—are used around the world to fight disease.
+Rx fungi: Some types of fungi—penicillin and other antibiotics (infection fighter), and cyclosporins (anti organ rejection drugs)—are used around the world to fight disease and enable life saving organ transplants .
 Statins, drugs used to control blood cholesterol levels, were first isolated from fungi.
 Other types of fungi treat rheumatism, epilepsy, and gout; they staunch rapid blood flow, and may even battle cancer and heart disease!

-- Fungi make their own light!
-Some species of mushrooms are bioluminescent, emitting eerie glows all the time (though the glow can best be seen at night).
+Glow in the dark fungi: Fungi can make their own light!
+Some species of mushrooms are bioluminescent, emitting eerie glows all the time (the glow can only be seen at night).